knglad/dbet/README.md

 to our storage drives.
 Will attempt to image drive if possible or just copy Users folder and Applications (Mac), Users folder only if Windows.

+Future Features
+Automatic Imaging of customers data to a folder ( auto created needing only the SI # ) GUI to show Drive capacity and free space
+Automatic Folder deletion if date is >90 days from the current day

 CHANGELOG
 ===============================